gustavovitor/maker/README.md

 # Let me show how this work

-Note: this project use Spring Specification to make find on your database.
+Note: this project use Spring Specification to make find on your database and Spring Security basic dependencies, so, if you want to use this without Spring Security, you need to disable SecurityAutoConfiguration.class on your SpringBootApplication.

-On normal development RestAPI using Spring Framework, you shold be to create a domain/model, right?
+On normal RestAPI development using Spring Framework, you shold be to create a domain/model, right?
 Well, thats think is perfect, you have created your entity, for example (using Lombok @Data):

     @Data